-(1) Each county board, or county board jointly with one or more other county boards, or county board jointly with one or more providers, and each intermediate care facility shall establish a human rights committee to safeguard individuals' rights and protect individuals from physical, emotional, and psychological harm.
-The human rights committee shall:
+- (1) Each county board, or county board jointly with one or more other county boards, or county board jointly with one or more providers, and each intermediate care facility shall establish a human rights committee to safeguard individuals' rights and protect individuals from physical, emotional, and psychological harm. - (a) The human rights committee shall be comprised of an equal number of representatives from each of the following two groups:

-- (a) Be comprised of at least four persons; - (b) Include at least one individual who receives or is eligible to receive specialized services; - (c) Include qualified persons who have either experience or training in contemporary practices for behavioral support; and - (d) Include an equal number of representatives from each of the following two groups: - (i) Individuals who receive or are eligible to receive specialized services or family members or guardians of individuals who receive or are eligible to receive specialized services; and - (ii) County boards or providers. - (2) All information and documents provided to the human rights committee and all discussions of the committee shall be confidential and shall not be shared or discussed with anyone other than the individual and his or her guardian and the individual's team. - (3) The human rights committee shall review, approve or reject, monitor, and reauthorize strategies that include restrictive measures.
-In this role, the human rights committee shall: - (a) Ensure that the planning process outlined in this rule has been followed and that the individual or the individual's guardian, as applicable, has provided informed consent and been afforded due process; - (b) Ensure that the proposed restrictive measures are necessary to reduce risk of harm or likelihood of legal sanction; - (c) Ensure that the overall outcome of the behavioral support strategy promotes the physical, emotional, and psychological wellbeing of the individual while reducing risk of harm or likelihood of legal sanction; - (d) Ensure that a restrictive measure is temporary in nature and occurs only in specifically defined situations based on risk of harm or likelihood of legal sanction; - (e) Verify that any behavioral support strategy that includes restrictive measures also incorporates actions designed to enable the individual to feel safe, respected, and valued while emphasizing choice, self-determination, and an improved quality of life; and
+- (i) Individuals who receive or are eligible to receive specialized services or family members of individuals who receive or are eligible to receive specialized services; and - (ii) County boards or providers. - (b) The human rights committee shall include qualified persons who have either experience or training in contemporary practices for behavioral support. - (2) All information and documents provided to the human rights committee and all discussions of the committee shall be confidential and shall not be shared or discussed with anyone other than the individual and his or her guardian and the individual's team. - (3) The human rights committee shall review, approve or reject, monitor, and reauthorize strategies that include restrictive measures.
+In this role, the human rights committee shall: - (a) Ensure that the planning process outlined in this rule has been followed and that the individual or the individual's guardian, as applicable, has provided informed consent and been afforded due process. - (b) Ensure that the proposed restrictive measures are necessary to reduce risk of harm to the individual or others or likelihood of legal sanction. - (c) Ensure that the overall outcome of the behavioral support strategy promotes the physical, emotional, and psychological wellbeing of the individual while reducing risk of harm to the individual or others or likelihood of legal sanction. - (d) Ensure that a restrictive measure is temporary in nature and occurs only in specifically defined situations based on risk of harm to the individual or others or likelihood of legal sanction. - (e) Verify that any behavioral support strategy that includes restrictive measures also incorporates actions designed to enable the individual to feel safe, respected, and valued while emphasizing choice, self-determination, and an improved quality of life. - (f) Communicate the committee's determination in writing to the qualified intellectual disability professional or service and support administrator submitting the request for approval. - (4) Members of the human rights committee shall receive department-approved training within three months of appointment to the committee in: rights of individuals as enumerated in section 5123.62 of the Revised Code, positive culture, informed consent, confidentiality, and the requirements of this rule.

-- (f) Communicate the committee's determination in writing to the qualified intellectual disability professional or service and support administrator submitting the request for approval. - (4) Members of the human rights committee shall receive department-approved training within three months of appointment to the committee in: rights of individuals as enumerated in section 5123.62 of the Revised Code, positive culture, informed consent, confidentiality, and the requirements of this rule. - (5) Members of the human rights committee shall annually receive department-approved training in relative topics which may include but are not limited to: self-advocacy and self-determination; role of guardians and section 5126.043 of the Revised Code; effect of traumatic experiences on behavior; and court-ordered community controls and the role of the court, the county board, and the human rights committee. - (G) Use of a restrictive measure without prior approval by the human rights committee - (1) A restrictive measure used in a crisis situation (e.g., to prevent an individual from running into traffic) without prior approval by the human rights committee shall be reported as an unapproved behavior support major unusual incident in accordance with rule 5123:2-17-02 of the Administrative Code. - (2) Nothing in this rule shall be construed to prohibit or prevent any person from intervening in a crisis situation as necessary to ensure a person's immediate health and safety. - (H) Reporting of behavioral support strategies that include restrictive measures
+- (5) Members of the human rights committee shall annually receive department-approved training in relative topics which may include but are not limited to: self-advocacy and self-determination; role of guardians and section 5126.043 of the Revised Code; effect of traumatic experiences on behavior; and court-ordered community controls and the role of the court, the county board, and the human rights committee. - (G) Use of a restrictive measure without prior approval by the human rights committee - (1) A restrictive measure used in a crisis situation (e.g., to prevent an individual from running into traffic) without prior approval by the human rights committee shall be reported as an unapproved behavior support major unusual incident in accordance with rule 5123:2-17-02 of the Administrative Code. - (2) Nothing in this rule shall be construed to prohibit or prevent any person from intervening in a crisis situation as necessary to ensure a person's immediate health and safety. - (H) Reporting of behavioral support strategies that include restrictive measures